What is a swarm?

 Some types of bee live in colonies in places like air bricks in your house, or in holes in the ground.
 You’ll see them coming and going, but normally just a few at a time.
 Wasps will make their home in the most awkward places, the corner of your garage or shed, even in your loft.
 These wasp nests will have the appearance of a football hanging from the roof or a beam and you’ll see many more insects flying.
 Wasps also make their home in holes in the ground and it can be difficult to identify where they’re coming from, normally you’ll see large numbers of these wasps flying around the area of their nest.

 The vast majority of beekeepers are enthusiastic amateurs who will give their time and resources to come and help, but it would be unfair to expect them to come and advise you on wasps or similar insect problems, so before you contact them please try and identify the type of bee or wasp you’ve seen, perhaps try and take a picture to send.
 If it turns out you have a honeybee swarm the beekeeper will need to collect some basic information from you, things like:

 Where is the swarm?
 In a tree/bush or in/on a building and how high off the ground?

 Is the swarm on your property or someone else’s?

 To contact a beekeeper who may be willing to collect your swarm:

 Find a beekeeper using the Swarm contacts map

-or if no-one is shown in your area, click here to visit the Association pages to find your nearest WBKA member Association.
+or if no-one is shown in your area, click here to visit the Member Associations page to find your nearest WBKA member Association.
 They will be able to advise you further.